davidyearwood/my_really_cool_project/README.md

-s project is seriously awesome.
+This project is seriously awesome, you guys.

+This project wil help Treehouse students learn about working with Git repositories.